 If checking out the area surrounding Helsinki sounds like your thing, take a ferry to one of the islands for an afternoon.
 Soumenlinna and Lonna are popular and awesome to see.

 Dublin is probably the best city in the world to experience true pub culture.
 Spend a weekend in Dublin enjoying a Guinness or two.
 I guarantee you’ll have the time of your life.

 Perhaps even take a self guided tour of the Guinness Storehouse to learn about that pint you’re enjoying?

 With an incredibly rich history – complete with vikings! – Dublin is clearly a medieval lovers dream.
-One of the most popular things to do while backpacking in Dublin is to join a free walking tour to get the lay of the land.
+One of the most popular things to do in Dublin is to join a free walking tour to get the lay of the land.

 To stick to your travel budget, make sure you stay in a place that has a kitchen.
 Food will likely be your biggest expense in Dublin.

 A beautiful city along the ocean makes for amazing scenery and fresh air, Lisbon is known as the city of hills and may seem intimidating at first, so be sure to bring your most comfortable shoes.